Skip to main content

 Use WBEMTest locallyConnect to \\TARGET\root\cimv2 with credentials

-Open support ticket with Device42Include logs, test results, account details, and network path info
+Open a support ticket with Device42Include logs, test results, account details, and network path info